Multi Viral

-Multi_Viral is the fifth studio album from Puerto Rican band Calle 13, released on March 1, 2014.
+Multi_Viral is the fifth and final studio album from Puerto Rican band Calle 13, released on March 1, 2014.
 It marks the band's debut release via their new independent label, El Abismo, since they parted ways with Sony Music Latin.
 The album won Best Urban Music Album at the 15th Annual Latin Grammy Awards and Best Latin Rock or Alternative Album at 57th Annual Grammy Awards.

 Recording and release

 The album was mixed at Electric Lady Studios, in Greenwich Village, New York City.

 During the recording of the album in San Juan, Visitante saw the light bulbs in the studio burning out one by one as the months passed.
 He promised not to replace any of them until the album was finished.
 The last lamp burned one week before the album was ready, and Visitante said he would continue to work in the dark.

 The album was released on March 1, 2014, coinciding with the band's debut performance of their South American tour at the Estadio Arquitecto Ricardo Etcheverry in Buenos Aires, Argentina.
 Every attendee of the tour received a digital download card for the album.
 This is part of the "multiviral" concept of the album, as the band's composer and instrumentalist Visitante explains:

 Vocalist and lyricist Residente added that the album will be promoted not by traditional advertising but by word of mouth, virally.

 On February 27, NPR Music made the entire album available for listening via streaming.